0% VAT on solar, battery storage & heat pumps until 31 March 2027

 What you get for your fixed-price Durham City heat pump quote

-- MCS certification and full paperwork.
-MCS certificate, building control notification, and ongoing energy performance assessment included.
+• Install certification and full paperwork. install certificate, building control notification, and ongoing energy performance assessment included.

 Heat pumps in Durham City